manju712/packt-terraform/chapter_5/local-child-module-example/README.md

 In this example, you will create below resources:
 A VPC with the CIDR block 10.51.0.0/16 and a subnet with CIDR block 10.51.1.0/24 is created using the local module "networking" present under the modules folder.
-A subnet with CIDR block 10.51.1.0/24.
 A security group is created using the local module "security-group" present under the module folder.
-There is only one IP allowed 1.1.1.1/32 to show how to whitelist the IP.
+There is only one IP allowed 1.2.3.4/32 to show how to whitelist the IP.
 This will have to be changed to any IP you may desire to whitelist.
 Using the datasource, you get the latest Amazon Linux 2 AMI ID.
 Launch an EC2 instance at the end which uses the local module "ec2" present under the modules folder.